dandelion-7/Install-multiqc/README.md

 # try with pip install and delete all the previously remaining packages.
 pip install multiqc

-"Requirement already satisfied: multiqc in /home/zhanggaopu/.local/lib/python3.7/site-packages" "......."
+returning "Requirement already satisfied: multiqc in /home/zhanggaopu/.local/lib/python3.7/site-packages" "......."
 #remove these remaining multiqc packages in site-packages

 #Within the env, install with conda